-When private developments alter existing pedestrian facilities, the developer must make them accessible to the maximum extent feasible.
+When private developments alter existing pedestrian assets, the developer must make them accessible to the maximum extent feasible.

 External agency work

-Agencies such as utility companies, public transit agencies, the Washington State Department of Transportation, and neighboring jurisdictions may construct or alter pedestrian facilities within the Pierce County right-of-way.
+Utility companies, public transit agencies, the Washington State Dept. of Transportation, and nearby cities and counties may build or alter pedestrian assets within the Pierce County right-of-way.

 We regularly review and improve design standards, policies, and procedures.
 This is to ensure new assets are compliant and don't require future changes.